jcjorel/clonesquad-ec2-pet-autoscaler/examples/environments/demo-instance-fleet/README.md

 The script file named 'deploy-test-instances.sh' generates a Cloudformation template and deploys it directly.

-By default, it defines a fleet of 20 instances with *3 x t3.medium Spot instances, 4 x c5.large Spot instances, 8 x c5.large On-Demand and 5 x c5.xlarge*.
+By default, it defines a **main autoscaled fleet** of 20 instances with *3 x t3.medium Spot instances, 4 x c5.large Spot instances, 8 x c5.large On-Demand and 5 x c5.xlarge*.

 ```shell